Dooders/Dooders/README.md

 ![dooders logo](./docs/dooder_logo.png)
 # Dooders
 > Reality works; model it.

 Dooders is a python library for complex model-based simulations.

 To unpack the terminology a bit:
 * **Complex**: because the library simulates not only a single system, but systems of systems.[^1]
 * **Model-based**: as it includes intersction netween intertwined models.
 A model is like a map, it's an imperfect and simplified representation of reality.[^2]
 * **Simulation**: because there is power in experimenting with different iterations of a simulation.

+This repo, and the overall project, is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, etc..
+The code, content, and concepts will change over time as I explore different ideas.

+Primary Goal: gain an intuition of the mechanics and dynamics of complex systems.
+The project allows me to have a central location for experimentation and documentation.

-long-term goals: Complexification and Integration.
+Primary Strategy: Complexification and Integration.
 Adding more and more complexity, and imtegration between the evolving models.
 See how chages affect the simulation and if any emergent properties surface.

-This repo, and the overall project, is a space where I can experiment, learn more about complexity theory and the effects of properties like feedback loops, attractors, and chaos theorty.
-The code, content, and concepts will change over time as I explore different ideas.

-My primary goal is to gain an intuition of the mechanics and dynamics of complex systems.
-The project allows me to have a central location for experimentation and documentation.

 This project took a lot of inspiration and direction from: